 Alright, folks.
 Today, we are going to make what amounts to German ravioli!
-Maultaschen are a traditional German dish from the Swabian region, much like our knoephla dumplings.
+Maultaschen are a traditional German dish from the Swabian region, much like our knoephla dumplings and the traditional Knoephla soup recipe.
 Maultaschen really are a flavorful little pillow of tasty goodness and I had a lot of fun reproducing this traditional dish.
 This was really a fun one to make and it was great experimenting with our traditional Maultaschen recipe.
-Go straight to the recipe.

 I already described it as a German ravioli and it is exactly that.
 It differs from the raviolis that we might recognize in a few ways.
 Most noticeably, they are bigger.
 The Maultaschen I made were three inches by five inches.
 Then, the filling is generally a mixture of minced meat, smoked meat, spinach, bread crumbs, and spices.
 Finally, this dish is traditionally served in a bowl of broth.